The Best Chicken Marinade Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-The Best Chicken Marinade recipe is easy, delicious, and comes together in minutes for the best grilled chicken and baked chicken you’ve ever tasted!
+The Best Chicken Marinade recipe is easy and delicious and makes the best grilled chicken and baked chicken you’ve ever tasted.
+It’s quick to make, uses simple ingredients, and makes juicy, tender chicken that tastes incredible!

-Chicken legs with grill marks, and coleslaw on a blue plate // addapinch.com
+Chicken legs with grill marks, and coleslaw on a blue plate.

-Use this chicken marinade recipe year-round on your favorite cuts of chicken, and enjoy!
-It makes the perfect marinade and results in some of the most juicy, delicious, and flavorful chicken ever!
+Use this chicken marinade recipe year-round on your favorite cuts of chicken when you are grilling or baking, and enjoy!
+It makes the perfect marinade and produces some of the most juicy, delicious, and flavorful chicken ever!
 Everyone always loves the chicken I’ve marinated with this.
 I think you will enjoy it too!

 How to Make the BEST Chicken Marinade